It is progressive wear of the muscular tissues.

-To be effective, this may require a tube that passes from the nose or mouth into the windpipe and for long-term use, an operation such as a tracheostomy, in which a plastic breathing tube is inserted directly into the windpipe of the person in an opening in the neck.
+To be effective, this may require a tube that passes from the nose or mouth into the windpipe and, for long-term use, an operation such as a tracheostomy.
+A plastic breathing tube is inserted directly into the person’s windpipe in an opening in the neck.

 Individuals and their families must consider several factors when deciding whether and when to use one of these options.
-Ventilation devices differ in their effect on quality of life and cost to the person.
+Ventilation devices differ in their effect on the person’s quality of life and cost.

 Although ventilatory support can alleviate respiratory problems and prolong survival, it does not affect the progression of ALS.

-Some people undergoing a long-term tracheostomy with intermittent positive pressure ventilation with deflated cuffs or uncuffed tracheostomy tubes (leaky ventilation) can speak, as long as their bulbar muscles are strong enough, although in all cases they will lose speech. speaks as the disease progresses.
+Some people undergoing a long-term tracheostomy with intermittent positive pressure ventilation with deflated cuffs or uncuffed tracheostomy tubes (leaky ventilation) can speak as long as their bulbar muscles are strong enough.
+However, they will lose speech in all cases. says as the disease progresses.

 This technique preserves speech in some people on long-term mechanical ventilation.
 Other people may use a speech valve, such as a Passey-Muir speech valve, with the assistance and guidance of a speech-language pathologist.

-External ventilation machines that use the bilevel positive airway pressure ventilation mode are often used to treat respiratory failure at night and later in the day.
+External ventilation machines that use the bilevel positive airway pressure ventilation mode often treat respiratory failure at night and later in the day.

 The use of bilevel positive pressure (more commonly known as noninvasive ventilation) has been shown to prolong survival and slow the progression of forced vital capacity.

-Physical therapy plays an important role in the rehabilitation of individuals with ALS.
+Physical therapy plays a vital role in the rehabilitation of individuals with ALS.

 Specifically, physical, occupational, and speech therapists can set goals and promote benefits for people with ALS by delaying loss of strength, maintaining stamina, limiting pain, improving speech and swallowing, preventing complications, and promoting functional independence.

-Occupational therapy and special equipment such as assistive technology can also improve the independence and safety of people throughout ALS.
+Occupational therapy and special equipment such as assistive technology can also improve the independence and safety of people with ALS.